ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-deployment-multi-site.md

 ## Dual-site vCenter Server deployment
 {: #arch-pattern-deployment-dual-site-base}

-The dual-site deployment is a typically suitable for production and disaster recovery use cases.
-This deployment pattern is based on two [VMware Solutions Dedicated - vCenter Server as a single site instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview), where each instance is deployed separately and they do not have any common management.
+The dual-site deployment is typically suitable for the production and disaster recovery use cases.
+This deployment pattern is based on two [vCenter Server as a single site instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview), where each instance is deployed separately and they do not have any common management.
 This pattern is highly scalable and each instance is managed and expand separately.
 Integration between these environments is typically at network level and in disaster recovery use cases, third-party products are typically used to replicate data and VMs.

 The following diagram shows an example of a customer deployment by using this topology.